abedshaaban/barber-byte/README.md

   2. Install LAMP Stack
   3. Start and enable the Apache and MariaDB services
   4. Create Database
-  5. Install PHP Composer for Laravel on on.Linux 2023
+  5. Install PHP Composer for Laravel on Linux 2023
   6. Download the Laravel framework project
   7. Install Laravel on Amazon Linux 2023
   8. Create the Laravel environment configuration file